Anxiety Therapy that Identifies and Heals the Root Cause

 - Health Anxiety: Hypervigilance to bodily sensations, which are mis-interpreted as serious illness.
 It relates to unprocessed trauma or deeper fears about mortality and control.

-- Panic Disorder: An intense fear of panic itself, which creates a cycle where anticipating panic actually triggers panic.
+- Panic Disorder: An intense fear of panic itself, which creates a vicious cycle where anticipating panic actually triggers it.

 - Performance Anxiety: Fear of being exposed as inadequate.
 It’s tied to perfectionism and the belief that self-worth depends on performance.

-- Obsessive Compulsive Disorder: Attemps to create certainty through rituals and compulsions.
-It stems from an unpredictable or traumatic childhood.
+- OCD: Attemps to create certainty through rituals and compulsions.
+It stems from an unpredictable or traumatic childhood environment.

 Anxiety & Awakening – The Link

-Anxiety isn’t just as a problem to fix – it’s often a doorway to deeper self-discovery and awakening.
-The root cause of generalised anxiety is an unstable sense of self – When we feel shaky and insecure on the inside, the outside world appears shaky and unsafe.
+Anxiety isn’t just as a problem to fix – it’s often a doorway to deeper self-discovery.
+The root cause of generalised anxiety is an unstable sense of self.
+When we feel shaky and insecure on the inside, the outside world appears shaky and unsafe too.

-If this resonates with you, awakening to your true authentic nature is the key to resolving your anxiety, permanently.
-My unique approach as an anxiety therapist gently loosens your identification with this wobbly conceptual sense of self (who-you-think-you-are) and helps you to reconnect with the presence and wholeness of your soul’s essence (who-you-actually-are).
-More specifically it involves:
+If this resonates with you, reconnecting with your true authentic nature is the key to resolving your anxiety, permanently.
+My unique approach as an anxiety therapist gently loosens your identification with this unstable sense of self, and helps you to reconnect with a deeper felt-sense of presence, groundedness and wholeness.
+So, rather than managing anxiety from the outside, we work to dissolve the inner instability that generates the anxious feelings.
+This involves:

-- Feeling into, and dialoguing with, the conditioned aspects of your consciousness – your wounded parts, fearful parts, protective parts, reactive parts, core beliefs, repressed emotions, deficient feelings, tension patterns and energetic blockages.
+- Feeling into, and dialoguing with, the conditioned aspects of your consciousness – wounded parts, fearful parts, protective parts, reactive parts, core beliefs, repressed emotions, deficient feelings and tension patterns in the body.

-- Connecting with, and embodying, the unconditioned aspects of your consciousness – your soul’s presence, pure awareness, unique essence and essential qualities, e.g. strength, love, joy.
+- Connecting with, and gradually embodying, the unconditioned aspects of your consciousness – presence, pure awareness, unique, and essential qualities, such as strength, love, peace and joy.

 What causes anxiety and how to heal it?

-Here are some common causes of anxiety and the best approach to healing it:
+Here are some common causes of anxiety and the best approaches to healing them:

-- Emotionally Unstable Childhood: Growing up in an unpredictable, unstable or unsafe environment teaches the nervous system to stay on constant high alert, even when there’s no real danger.
-Gradually training our nervous system to feel that our inner world (body and heart) and outer world are safe, is the key to easing this type of anxiety.
+- Emotionally Unstable Childhood: Growing up in an unpredictable or unsafe environment teaches the nervous system to stay on constant high alert, even when there’s no real danger.
+Gradually training the nervous system to feel that both our inner world and outer world are safe, is the key to easing this type of anxiety.

-- Emotional Avoidance: Sometimes anxiety arises as a way of protecting us from feeling overwhelming emotions, like grief, by shifting our focus onto bodily symptoms instead.
-Developing a felt sense of safety, then gently feeling into the painful emotion and seeing where it takes us, is the key to healing this type of anxiety.
+- Emotional Avoidance: Sometimes anxiety arises as a way of protecting us from feeling overwhelming emotions, like grief or despair, by diverting our attention away from that and onto bodily symptoms instead.
+Developing a felt sense of safety, then gently feeling into the painful emotion, is the key to healing this type of anxiety.

-- Unresolved Trauma: Past traumas, big or small, can leave the body primed to expect danger, long after the traumatic event is over, because it lives on in the body.
-Trauma short-circuits the nervous system, which often results in chronic anxiety (PTSD) and panic attacks.
-Developing a felt sense of safety, groundedness and emotional capacity are essential before feeling into the trauma.
-When the trauma has been safely processed, the anxious feelings will naturally fade away.
+- Unresolved Trauma: Past traumas, big or small, can leave the body primed to expect danger, long after the traumatic event is over.
+Trauma short-circuits the nervous system, which often results in chronic anxiety and panic attacks.
+Building a felt sense of safety and emotional capacity is essential before feeling into the trauma.
+When the trauma has been safely processed, the anxious feelings naturally fade away.

-- Chronic Stress: Prolonged stress keeps the nervous system stuck in an overactive (hyper-aroused) state of anxiety.
-Nervous system regulation techniques alone, may be sufficient to ease this type of low level anxiety.
-However, there’s usually an underlying emotional root cause that needs addressing before the stress and anxiety are fully resolved.
+- Chronic Stress: Prolonged stress keeps the nervous system stuck in a hyper-aroused state.
+Nervous system regulation techniques may be sufficient to ease low level stress and anxiety.
+However, there’s often an underlying emotional root cause that needs identifying and addressing before the anxiety fully resolves.

-- Mind-Body Disconnection: Living mostly in the mind (thinking, worrying, overanalysing) without feeling grounded in the body creates a sense of unease and anxiety.
-Learning to feel safe in the body and heart, then feeling into the buried emotions (that caused the disconnect), and gradually returning to embodied wholeness is the key to healing this type of anxiety.
+- Mind-Body Disconnection: Living mostly in the mind – thinking, worrying, overanalysing – without feeling grounded in the body creates a sense of unease.
+Learning to feel safe in the body and heart, then gently feeling into the buried emotions that caused the disconnect, is the key to healing this type of anxiety.

-- Shaky Sense of Self: When our sense of self feels uncertain or insecure, the world around us can feel unsafe too.
-This common cause of generalised anxiety is the universe compelling us to embark on a journey of self-discovery and spiritual awakening.
-Gradually freeing ourself from the deficient feelings and beliefs of our ego-self, and rediscovering the felt sense of our true essential nature, are the keys to resolving this type of anxiety.
-This is exactly what got me onto this path and eventually resulted in me becoming a coach and therapist.
+- Shaky Sense of Self: When our sense of self feels uncertain or insecure, the world around us feels unsafe too.
+This is the universe compelling us to embark on a journey of self-discovery.
+Gradually freeing ourselves from the deficient feelings and beliefs of the ego-self, and rediscovering the felt sense of our true essential nature, are the keys to resolving this type of anxiety – and that’s exactly what set me on this path.

 A Unique Anxiety Therapist

-Your anxiety is unique, and so is my approach as an anxiety therapist.
-I use a proven blend of highly effective modalities to transform your inner world and outer life:
+Your anxiety is unique, and so is my approach.
+I use a proven blend of highly effective modalities to address your anxiety at every level:

 The InCorr Method: A gentle yet effective, therapeutic approach that helps to identify, unpack and heal emotional issues at the root cause level.

-Somatic Inquiry: Being in the body is the foundation for exploring emotions and sensations to access deeper insights and healing.
+Somatic Inquiry: Working with the body as the foundation for exploring emotions and sensations to access deeper insights and lasting healing.

-Inner Child Healing: Connecting with and nurturing your inner child to heal early emotional wounds and restore inner safety.
+Inner Child Healing: Connecting with and nurturing your inner child to heal the early emotional wounds that lie at the root of most anxiety.

-Parts Work (IFS): Processing resistance and reactivity by understanding and reintegrating the different “parts” of your psyche.
+Parts Work (IFS): Understanding and reintegrating the different “parts” of your psyche to dissolve inner conflict, resistance and reactivity.

 Anxiety Therapist Sessions

-Each anxiety therapy session is a sacred space for deep healing.
+Each anxiety therapy session is a safe embodied space for deep healing.
 You don’t have to carry your anxiety alone anymore.

 - Private, confidential, heart-led and trauma-informed.

-- Somatic / embodied inquiry to explore what your system is ready to reveal and release.
+- Somatic inquiry to explore what your system is ready to reveal and release.

 - Safe and supportive anxiety healing at your own pace.

-No special preparation is required for a Zoom session, you simply need to sit in a comfortable chair with your computer, tablet or phone in front of you.
-Then click the Zoom link in your booking confirmation email to join the session at the scheduled time.
+No special preparation is needed – just a comfortable chair and your device of choice.
+Click the Zoom link in your booking confirmation to join at the scheduled time.

 You don’t have to download any software but it is better if you do so: Download Zoom.
 And if you want to check that your camera and sound are working before we start, you can try a quick automated Test Call.